IU-PR/Capstone_project/content/docs/2024/GymGuru/week2.md

 After several discussions our team defined a final at this moment Tech Stack that will allow us to implement all stated tasks for GymGuru project:

-- MoveNet: Open-Source ML Tool that allow us to determine coordinates of a human body
+- MoveNet: ML Tool that allow us to determine coordinates of a human body

 - HTML + CSS + JS: base of a frontend, also JS allow to integrate MoveNet into the client side of application